antifuchs/weblog/content/post/2023-11-16-neat-patterns-for-github-merge-queues.md

   can_enqueue:
     needs: [tests, lints]
     if: always() && github.event_name != 'merge_group'
-    "permissions":
-      "actions": "read"
-    "runs-on": "ubuntu-latest"
+    permissions:
+      actions: read
+    runs-on: ubuntu-latest
     steps:
-    - "env":
+    - env:
-        "NEEDS_JSON": "${{toJSON(needs)}}"
+        NEEDS_JSON: "${{toJSON(needs)}}"
-      "name": "Transform outcomes"
+      name: Transform outcomes
-      "run": |
+      run: |
         echo "ALL_SUCCESS=$(echo "$NEEDS_JSON" | jq '. | to_entries | map([.value.result == "success", .value.result == "skipped"] | any) | all')" >>$GITHUB_ENV
-    - "name": "check outcomes"
+    - name: check outcomes
-      "run": "[ $ALL_SUCCESS == true ]"
+      run: "[ $ALL_SUCCESS == true ]"

   can_merge:
     needs: [tests, lints, expensive_checks]
     if: always() && github.event_name == 'merge_group'
     # Same thing as above, from here on:
-    "permissions":
-      "actions": "read"
-    "runs-on": "ubuntu-latest"
+    permissions:
+      actions: read
+    runs-on: ubuntu-latest
     steps:
-    - "env":
+    - env:
-        "NEEDS_JSON": "${{toJSON(needs)}}"
+        NEEDS_JSON: "${{toJSON(needs)}}"
-      "name": "Transform outcomes"
+      name: Transform outcomes
-      "run": |
+      run: |
         echo "ALL_SUCCESS=$(echo "$NEEDS_JSON" | jq '. | to_entries | map([.value.result == "success", .value.result == "skipped"] | any) | all')" >>$GITHUB_ENV
-    - "name": "check outcomes"
+    - name: check outcomes
-      "run": "[ $ALL_SUCCESS == true ]"
+      run: "[ $ALL_SUCCESS == true ]"
 ```

-Sidenote: , ugh, this is a lot of duplication; is there a way you can make this less duplicate-y?
-No. It's nice to want things, I guess.
-Maybe you'll want to template this via comething codegen-y.
-Or I think it would be possible to publish the logic as a third-party action, but I feel this is short enough that this is a cheap-enough way to minimize third-party risk.
+Sidenote: Ugh, this is a lot of duplication; is there a way you can make this less duplicate-y?
+Not really.
+Maybe you'll want to template this via something that codegens.
+Or it would be possible to publish the logic as a third-party action, but I feel this entire duplicated piece of code is short enough that you have a cheap-enough way to minimize third-party risk by just keeping the two bits next to each other in a file.

-Notice the `if:` clauses on the various jobs above!
+Notice the `if:` clauses on the various test/lint/etc jobs above!
 These ensure that only the non-expensive jobs run outside the merge queue (the `github.event_name != 'merge_group'` criteria).

+That's in contrast to the `if:` clauses on the `can_merge` and `can_enqueue` jobs: The `can_merge` job is set to only run for runs triggered by the merge queue - otherwise it reports a "skipped" status & counts as a success.
+Its depended-on jobs will still run, unless you add `if:` clauses to those jobs directly.
+The same applies, vice-versa, to the `can_enqueue` status.
+It doesn't report a status on the merge queue, but does on any other run (so that the faster tests can prevent an entry to the merge queue).

 ### Putting it all together